 Many indoor restaurants are prohibited from allowing pets in the dining facility, but some restaurants have outdoor patios which are pet-friendly.
 Those that do include: Astorga’s Mexican Grill, Bishop Looney Bean, Bishop Burger Barn, Black Sheep Cafe, Erik Schat’s Bakkery, Great Basin Bakery, Holy Smoke Barbeque, Mountain Rambler Brewery, Pizza Factory, Pupfish Cafe, and The Upper Crust.
 While all these places welcome pets, don’t forget that not everyone will be delighted to feed your dog table scraps—be courteous, bring a leash and maybe even a water bowl.

 Or if you are craving some cuisine that doesn’t feature outdoor seating, consider a picnic—grab some to-go dinners and take your best friend with you to the City Park for a fabulous outdoor dining experience.
 Stop by the Meat House at 150 S. Main Street for a special dog bone or two.

 Top Spots for Dog Walking

 Maybe you both need to stretch your legs after sitting in the car?
-Just on the outskirts of town there are a few canals with dirt roads alongside them which offer fantastic walking for both you and your pooch.
-On the east side of town there is a canal which runs North-South.
-Either walk through the cattle gates at the North end by the Vons/Kmart complex, or join the canal on either side of East Line Street.
-On the northwest side of town there is a canal off Highway 395 that is accessed through a gate.
+Just on the outskirts of town, there are a few canals with dirt roads alongside them which offer fantastic walking for both you and your pooch.
+On the east side of town, there is a canal that runs North-South.
+Either walk through the cattle gates at the North end by the Vons/Kmart complex or join the canal on either side of East Line Street.
+On the northwest side of town, there is a canal off Highway 395 that is accessed through a gate.
 Use the map below to navigate to either one.